 Contact me if you have questions!

-Want to add your own entity icons or override the default ones?
+How do I add my own entity icons or override the default ones?

 First of all, make sure that you actually have the entity icons/heads enabled in the minimap settings -> Entity Radar Categories, whether you put it on "Always" or "Player List".
 Just make sure that you know how to display them.
 Those are the icons that this section is about.

 Starting from version 21.6.0 of the minimap mod you are able to override the default icons displayed for entities with your own sprites/images by making a resource pack (or including the required resources in your own mod).
 In addition to that, you are also able to add or improve entity type variants support (different variants of the same entity type having different icons) by creating a simple mod of your own or including some code in your existing mod.
 Although this is usually unnecessary for simpler multi-variant entity types (most entity types).